 We were sitting in a private room in the ER, X-rays done, waiting for the doctor to arrive to show us the pictures and prescribe a course of action.
-That’s when my 14-year-old daughter had what was her first, I think, enlightenment moment, fully grasping, in a personal and urgent way, the strange tragic happenstances that can alter life in a brief blink.
-And thankfully, the in-breaking bit of wisdom didn’t cost her very much by way of bodily injury.
+That’s when my 14-year-old daughter had what was her first, I think, enlightenment moment, fully grasping, in a personal and urgent way, the strange tragic happenstances that can alter life in a blink.
+Thankfully, the in-breaking bit of wisdom didn’t cost her very much by way of bodily injury.

 “It’s so weird,” she said, a shallow laugh coming into her voice somewhere near the top of her throat.
 “This morning I woke up and went to school and everything was all usual, and now I’m in ER with a broken finger.”